Marni von Wilpert

-Marni Lynn von Wilpert (born 1983) is an American attorney and politician who has served as a member of the San Diego City Council since 2020, representing District 5.
-She is a member of the Democratic Party.
+Marni Lynn von Wilpert (born December 27, 1982) is an American attorney and politician who has served as a member of the San Diego City Council since 2020, representing District 5.
+A member of the Democratic Party, she is a candidate for California's 48th congressional district in the 2026 election.

 Early life and education

 Marni von Wilpert was born and raised in the Scripps Ranch neighborhood of San Diego.
 After graduating from Scripps Ranch High School in 2001, she earned a Bachelor of Arts degree in peace and conflict studies from the University of California, Berkeley.
 She then obtained a Juris Doctor from the Fordham University School of Law.

 Career

 After receiving her degree from the University of California, Berkeley, von Wilpert served as a Peace Corps volunteer in Botswana during the height of the HIV/AIDS epidemic in Africa.
 After graduating from law school, von Wilpert founded a legal clinic associated with the Mississippi Center for Justice.
 Additionally, von Wilpert served as a law clerk for Judge James E. Graves Jr. and worked as an attorney for the National Labor Relations Board.
 She was also a detail staffer on the United States House Committee on Education and Labor and served as an advisor to committee chair Congressman Bobby Scott.
 In 2017, von Wilpert joined the Economic Policy Institute as Associate Labor Counsel.
 She served as Deputy City Attorney in the San Diego City Attorney's Office from 2018 to 2020.